alvonruff/isfdb-preISFDB/README.md

 This was the next set of tools.
 This combines the Hugos and Nebulas with The NESFA Core Reading List of Fantasy and Science Fiction.
 * nesfa.c        - Provides a variety of search terms for Hugos/Nebula/NESFA.
 * nesfasearch.c  - Provides numerical analytics to score works based on award performance.
-* gennesfa.c     - Outputs a NESFAlisting, formatted exactly as by the Core Reading List.
+* gennesfa.c     - Outputs a NESFA listing, formatted exactly as by the Core Reading List.

 **PERSONAL**
 This was a personal set of tools.
 Based on the NESFA toolset, it added additional awards: Locus, PK Dick, Clarke, and World Fantasy Award.